 I told you that this would be an easy recipe to make.
 Enjoy and be prepared for many compliments!

-It has a nice blending of flavors with different flours to make the dried bread crumbs.
-They include unbromated unbleached enriched wheat flour, whole wheat flour and malted barley flour.
+It has a nice blend of flavors with different flours to make the dried bread crumbs.
+They include unbromated unbleached enriched wheat flour, whole wheat flour, and malted barley flour.
 It also has spices and onion powder.

 They have recipes on the package.
 Instead of following those directions we always add additional ingredients to our stuffing mixture which includes the following: